Military of ancient Nubia: Projectiles

-At Qasr Ibrim, two crossbow darts have been discovered.
-The use of crossbows had hitherto been unattested in Nubia.
+Two crossbow darts have been discovered at Qasr Ibrim.

 One simple wooden self bow is known from an early Nobadian burial in Qustul.
 The Nobadians shot barbed and possibly poisoned arrows of around 50 cm length.
-To store the arrows, they used quivers made of tanned leather originally from long-necked animals like goats or gazelles.
+To store the arrows, they used quivers made of tanned leather from long-necked animals such as goats or gazelles.
 Additionally, they were enhanced with straps, flaps and elaborate decoration.
-The quivers were possibly worn not in the back, but in the front.
+The quivers were possibly worn on the front rather than on the back.
 On the hand holding the bow, the archers wore bracelets to protect the hand from injuries while drawing the bowstring.
 For the nobility, the bracelets could be made of silver, while poorer versions were made of rawhide.
 Furthermore, the archers wore thumb rings, measuring between three and four cm.
-Thus, Nubian archers would have employed a drawing technique very similar to the Persian and Chinese one, both of which were also reliant on thumb rings.
+Thus, Nubian archers would have employed a drawing technique very similar to the Persian and Chinese ones, both of which were also reliant on thumb rings.

-Mounted archery was prevalent in both Meroitic and post-Meroitic period.
 Excavations at El-Kurru and studies of horse skeletons indicate the finest horses used in Kushite and Assyrian warfare were bred in and exported from Nubia.
+Mounted archery was prevalent in both the Meroitic and post-Meroitic periods.
+During the middle ages, Makurian cavalry were renowned for their skill in mounted archery, which helped to hold back the persistent attempts of Arab pastoralists from southern Egypt to infiltrate Nubian territory with their flocks of camels, sheep and goats.

 Siege weapons

 During the siege of Hermopolis in the 8th century BC, siege towers were built for the Kushite army led by Piye, in order to enhance the efficiency of Kushite archers.

 After leaving Thebes, Piye's first objective was besieging Ashmunein.
-He gathered his army after their lack of success so far, and undertook the personal supervision of operations including the erection of a siege tower from which Kushite archers could fire down into the city.
+Following his army's lack of success he undertook the personal supervision of operations including the erection of a siege tower from which Kushite archers could fire down into the city.

 Early shelters protecting sappers armed with poles trying to breach mud-brick ramparts gave way to Battering rams.
 The use of the battering ram by Kushite forces against Egyptian cities are recorded on the stele of Piye;

 Melee weapons

-Meroitic infantry attacking Rome consisted of shields of rawhide, clubs, hatchets, pikes and swords.
+The Meroitic infantry attacking Rome consisted of shields of rawhide, clubs, hatchets, pikes and swords.

-A weapon characteristic for the Nobadians was a type of short sword.
+A weapon characteristic of the Nobadians was a type of short sword.
 It has a straight hollow-ground blade which was sharpened only on one edge and was therefore not designed to thrust, but to hack.
-Apart of said swords, there were also lances, some of them with large blades, as well as halberds.
+Apart from said swords, there were also lances, some of them with large blades, as well as halberds.
 The large-bladed lances and the halberds could have possibly been only ceremonial.